SSO and Auto-Provisioning

 |---|---|

-| Name | A label for the rule (for example, “Contoso (Entra)”). |
+| Name | Required.
+A label for the rule, for example “Contoso (Entra)”. |

-| Identifier | The provider’s organization identifier.
-For Microsoft, this is the Directory (tenant) ID - the GUID shown under Microsoft Entra ID in the Azure portal (for example, 00000000-0000-0000-0000-000000000000). |
+| Identifier | Required.
+The provider’s organization identifier.
+For Microsoft Entra this is the Directory (tenant) ID - the GUID shown under Microsoft Entra ID in the Azure portal, for example 00000000-0000-0000-0000-000000000000.
+The field shows the expected format for whichever provider you picked. |

 | Granted apps | Which apps provisioned users receive.
-ThreoAI is always included; Builder and Canopy are optional. |
+ThreoAI is checked and locked - every provisioned user gets it.
+The rest are optional. |

 Enforcing SSO

-SSO Access
+SSO access

-Section titled “SSO Access”The SSO Access view manages the users that auto-provisioning has created and the ones you want to keep out:
+Section titled “SSO access”The SSO access view manages the users that auto-provisioning has created and the ones you want to keep out:

 - Active users - users auto-provisioned for this organization, with their email, provider, identifier, and when they were provisioned.
 Deny a user to block re-provisioning on their next sign-in.